-In the 30 June 2014 financial year the Board recommenced the issue of options as a long-term incentive.
-The options are granted on a discretionary basis and do not form part of an overall employee option plan.
-Refer below for their terms and conditions.
+In the 30 June 2015 financial year the Board did not issue any further options to executives.
+Options, if granted, are on a discretionary basis and do not form part of an overall employee option plan.

+Refer below for the terms and conditions of all options on issue to executives and Directors.